rushinski/Discord-Bot-Unity/SECURITY.md

-# Unified Discord Bot - Security Notes
+# Unity Discord Bot - Security Notes

 ## 🎯 Purpose

-This document outlines the **security considerations** for the Unified Discord Bot.
+This document outlines the **security considerations** for the Unity Discord Bot.
 As a community-facing platform handling **user data, moderation actions, and external integrations**, security was a core part of the system design.

 ---